daavoo/pyntcloud/docs/samplers_dev.rst

 At the very least, all samplers receive a PyntCloud when they are instantiated.

-The `Sampler.exctract_info` method must be overridden in order to extract and save the information required to generate the sample in a attribute.
+The `Sampler.extract_info` method must be overridden in order to extract and save the information required to generate the sample in a attribute.

 See SUBMODULE BASE CLASS below for more information.